goldpaw/ArchLinux/README.md

-# ArchPackages
+# ArchLinux
-Some PKGBUILDS I made or modified for my own personal Arch Linux install.
+Various stuff I made or modified for my own personal Arch Linux install.
 Feel free to use anything, but expect nothing.